Northumberland Park Metro station

-Northumberland Park is a Tyne and Wear Metro and future National Rail station, serving the village of Backworth and suburbs of Northumberland Park and West Allotment, North Tyneside in Tyne and Wear, England.
-It joined the network on 11 December 2005, and is the second-newest station on the network as of March 2022.
+Northumberland Park is a Tyne and Wear Metro station, and planned future National Rail station, serving the village of Backworth and suburbs of Northumberland Park and West Allotment, as well as the nearby Cobalt Business Park, North Tyneside in Tyne and Wear, England.
+The station opened on 11 December 2005, on the alignment of the former Blyth and Tyne Railway.

+A Network Rail freight line shares the alignment at this point.
+This line is planned to become part of the Northumberland Line passenger service in the near future, and there are plans for this service to stop at a new platform at Northumberland Park.

 History

-The station is located to the west of the site of the former Backworth station, which closed to passengers on 13 June 1977.
-The station was indirectly replaced by the nearby Shiremoor, which was purpose-built for the network, and opened on 10 August 1980.
+The station is located west of the site of the former station at Backworth, which was closed to passengers by British Rail on 13 June 1977, to enable the construction of the Tyne and Wear Metro.
+When this initially opened in 1980, no station was provided at or near the former station site, and Shiremoor was the nearest metro station to the site.
+Prior to the opening of Northumberland Park, the distance between neighbouring Palmersville and Shiremoor (2.8 km) was the longest between stations on the network.

-Northumberland Park is located a short walk away from the nearby Cobalt Business Park, which can be also reached using Go North East's 19 bus.
-This route also serves Silverlink Retail Park, Royal Quays and the Shields Ferry.

-The station was used by 311,714 passengers in 2017–18, making it the fifth-least-used station in North Tyneside.

 Facilities

-Step-free access is available at all stations across the Tyne and Wear Metro network, with a lift providing step-free access to the island platform at Northumberland Park.
+The station has an island platform between the twin tracks of the Tyne and Wear Metro.
+The single National Rail track runs on the northern side of the station.
+The station entrance is on Algernon Drive, with both stairs and a lift providing to the platform.

 The station is equipped with ticket machines, sheltered waiting area, seating, next train information displays, timetable posters, and an emergency help point.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.

 The station serves as a park and ride, and is served by a multi-storey car park with 393 spaces, plus 12 accessible spaces.
 There is also the provision for cycle parking, with five cycle lockers and five cycle pods available for use.
-A small bus interchange is also available at the station, providing frequent connections in and around North Tyneside and south east Northumberland.
+A small bus interchange is available at the station, providing onward connections in and around North Tyneside and south east Northumberland.